Who Pays My Medical Bills in a Car Accident?

 Medical payments coverage is an option on most personal automobile insurance plans.
 It is highly recommended that you purchase medical payments coverage and, if so, it is important to make medical payments demand as soon as possible following your initial treatment.
 Your insurance company should be instructed to pay the medical payment benefits to you and not to the healthcare providers.
 In Missouri, medical payments coverage is a type of no-fault insurance paid no matter who caused the crash, up to the limits purchased.
 It is common for motorists to purchase $1,000 in medical payments coverage; however, you should speak to your insurance agent about raising your medical payment limits to $5,000, $10,000, or more, if possible.

 Medical payments coverage can be used to pay your deductible or co-pay requirements and is relatively inexpensive.
 Do not expect your insurance agent to offer this coverage, and you typically must ask for it.
 It is one of the best values in the insurance market.
+This is because the average cost of medical bills after car accident can be as high as $57,000.

 Medical payments coverage